jeffh/Hydrant/docs/source/mapper_reference.rst

 HYDMapWithBlock
 ===============

-.. note:: This is a convience to create custom Hydrant mappers.
+.. note:: This is a convenience to create custom Hydrant mappers.
 Blocks
           that execute custom code are subject to the same error handling that Hydrant expects for mappers to conform to :ref:`HYDMapper` in order to be exception-free.